EU parliament chief warns of flaws in Europe's banking union

-BRUSSELS (Reuters) - The president of the European Parliament has warned it may not be possible to finalize critical legislation dealing with Europe’s problem banks on time because differences among negotiators remain deep.
+BRUSSELS, Jan 21 (Reuters) - The president of the European Parliament has warned it may not be possible to finalise critical legislation dealing with Europe’s problem banks on time because differences among negotiators remain deep.

 The parliament must sign off on a scheme agreed late last year by EU countries to close failing banks, completing a sweeping reform known as banking union and intended to bolster confidence in the euro zone and its fragile lenders.